tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "Collab"
 	Member "collection"
 	Member "colorConvertPage"
-		Security Priviledged for Method, Have a list of allowed Events Member "createDataObject"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "createDataObject"
-		Security Priviledged for Method, Have a list of allowed Events Member "createIcon"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "createIcon"
 	Member "createTemplate"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "creationDate"
-		Security Priviledged for Setter, Have a list of allowed Events Member "creator"
+		Security Priviledged for Setter - (property?)
+	Member "creator"
-		Security Priviledged for Setter, Have a list of allowed Events Member "dataObjects"
+		Security Priviledged for Setter - (property?)
+	Member "dataObjects"
 	Member "delay"
 	Member "deleteIcon"
-		Security Priviledged for Method, Have a list of allowed Events Member "deletePages"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "deletePages"
-		Security Priviledged for Method, Have a list of allowed Events Member "deleteSound"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "deleteSound"
-		Security Priviledged for Method, Have a list of allowed Events Member "DigSigGetUBRightsTest"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "DigSigGetUBRightsTest"
 	Member "DigSigUbiquitizeTest"
 	Member "DigSigUnUbiquitizeTest"
 	Member "dirty"
 	Member "disableWindows"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: External\Exec

 	Member "disclosed"
-		Security Priviledged for Setter, Have a list of allowed Events
+		Security Priviledged for Setter - (property?)
 			Event: Batch\Exec
 			Event: Console\Exec
 			Event: Page\Open